mhumphries-wlu/Archive_Studio/README.md

 ## Installation

-1. Download the latest `ArchivePearl.exe` executable file and the accompanying `util` directory from the [Releases page](https://github.com/mhumphries2323/ArchivePearl/releases) or the repository. <!-- **IMPORTANT:** Update this link -->
+1. Download the latest `ArchiveStudio.exe` executable file and the accompanying `util` directory from the [Releases page](https://github.com/mhumphries2323/ArchiveStudio/releases) or the repository. <!-- **IMPORTANT:** Update this link -->
-2. Create a dedicated directory for the application (e.g., `C:\ArchivePearl`).
+2. Create a dedicated directory for the application (e.g., `C:\ArchiveStudio`).
-3. Move the `ArchivePearl.exe` file AND the entire `util` directory (with all its contents) into the directory you created.
+3. Move the `ArchiveStudio.exe` file AND the entire `util` directory (with all its contents) into the directory you created.
 The program requires the files within the `util` folder to function correctly.
-4.  **Antivirus Software:** As unsigned software, ArchivePearl might be flagged by Windows Defender or other antivirus programs.
+4.  **Antivirus Software:** As unsigned software, ArchiveStudio might be flagged by Windows Defender or other antivirus programs.
 You may need to create an exception to allow the program to run.
 Ensure the entire program directory is allowed.

 ## API Key Setup

-Using the AI features of ArchivePearl **requires API keys** from OpenAI, Anthropic, and/or Google.
+Using the AI features of ArchiveStudio **requires API keys** from OpenAI, Anthropic, and/or Google.

 1.  **Obtain Keys:** Follow the instructions in **Section 3.3 of the User Manual** to create accounts and generate API keys on the respective provider platforms.
 2.  **Configure Billing:** Set up billing information or purchase credits on each platform you intend to use.
 3.  **Set Usage Limits (Recommended):** Configure spending limits within your provider accounts to prevent unexpected costs.
-4.  **Enter Keys in ArchivePearl:** Launch ArchivePearl, go to `File -> Settings -> API Settings`, and paste your keys into the corresponding fields.
+4.  **Enter Keys in ArchiveStudio:** Launch ArchiveStudio, go to `File -> Settings -> API Settings`, and paste your keys into the corresponding fields.
 Keys are stored locally on your machine.

 **Warning:** API usage is billed by the AI providers based on data processed (tokens for text, per image/tile for images).
 Familiarize yourself with provider pricing before processing documents.
 See **Section 3.2 of the User Manual** for more details on costs and tokenization.

 ## Basic Workflow

-1.  **Launch** the `ArchivePearl.exe` application.
+1.  **Launch** the `ArchiveStudio.exe` application.
 2.  **Create a New Project** (`File -> New Project`) or **Open an Existing Project** (`File -> Open Project`).
 3.  **Import Documents:**
     *   `File -> Import PDF...` (extracts images and embedded text)